 Information for the Care of Your Newborn

 Congratulations on your newborn!
 With the joys of the new baby comes the feelings of fatigue and an overwhelming sense of responsibility.
-Our Allied physicians are here to help provide quality health care and nurturing for you child.
+Our Allied physicians are here to help provide quality healthcare and nurturing for your child.

 Enjoy this exciting time and remember that we are here to help, always!

 If you have questions or worries, call.
 Please take advantage of the hospital nurses.
-Many hospital have lactation consultants to help, or you can contact the Allied Breast Feeding Support Division at 1-866-621-2769.
+Many hospitals have lactation consultants to help, or you can contact the Allied Breast Feeding Support Division at 1-866-621-2769.

 Formula: If you choose to formula-feed, be sure to use only formula until your baby is 1 year old.
 Formulas are made especially for babies.
-There are many types of formulas and multiple manufactures who make similar formulas.
+There are many types of formulas and multiple manufacturers who make similar formulas.
 If you’re electing to use a formula not usually available in the United States, we recommend discussing this decision with your pediatrician.
-We recommend starting with a milk based formula.
+We recommend starting with a milk-based formula.
 Should you think your baby is not tolerating the formula, call your physician.
-Your infant’s care giver can discuss the pros and cons of different types of formula.
-Initially your baby may want to feed every 2-4 hours.
+Your infant’s caregiver can discuss the pros and cons of different types of formula.
+Initially, your baby may want to feed every 2-4 hours.
 Formula is available in three forms: Powder, Concentrated liquid, and Ready-to-serve liquid.
 Always closely follow the directions for preparation.

 Bathing: Sponge bathe with a soft washcloth until the navel is healed for two days (and for five days following circumcision).
 Then, tub bathe with any mild soap.
 The water and room temperature should be comfortable.
 A mild lotion may be used after the bath.